zachleat/zachleat.com/_posts/2025-10-20-markdown-code-wrapper.md

 {% endraw %}

 We’ll likely include this fix with the default `highlight` paired shortcode in a future version of the Eleventy Syntax Highlighting plugin.
 Follow along on [GitHub Issue #77](https://github.com/11ty/eleventy-plugin-syntaxhighlight/issues/77).

+_Update October 22, 2025: Just a small update to this approach to say that if you’re using an Eleventy Layout file that is Markdown, there is an additional [issue to watch on Eleventy core](https://github.com/11ty/eleventy/issues/3954)._